WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp/README.md

 ## Contributing
-Initialize git: `git init`
+1.Initialize git: `git init`
-Run the command to ensure you are up to date: `git pull` Direct git to this project by the command: `git remote add origin https://github.com/WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp.git`
+2.Run the command to ensure you are up to date: `git pull` 3.Direct git to this project by the command: `git remote add origin https://github.com/WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp.git`
-Branch off the main branch: `git branch main`
+4.Branch off the main branch: `git branch main` 5.Switch to the new branch with: `git checkout {brance name}` 6.Commit your changes: `git commit -m 'Added new feature'` 7.Push to the branch: `git push -u origin {branch name}`
-Switch to the new branch with: `git checkout {brance name}` Commit your changes: `git commit -m 'Added new feature'` Push to the branch: `git push -u origin {branch name}` Submit a pull request
+8. Submit a pull request

 ## Additional Documentation